allenchng/InsightWriting/Classic DS Problems.md

 # Data Science Problems in the Real World

-One challenge that I encountered when transitioning into a career in data science and a challenge I continued to observe when helping others make tra
+One challenge that I encountered when transitioning into a career in data science and a challenge I continued to observe when helping others make transitions was that

 This is a living document that is periodically updated.
 Please consider it a work in progress!